florian-kalisch/business-model-analysis/README.md

 **Notes:**
 In the file *schema.json* you will find the JSON-Schema in which the JSON data should be in.
 You can validate you input by using this [Link](https://www.npoint.io/docs/fc2d4ea410827c9f9f59).
 Feel free to suggest some changes.
+Try to stick to the Wikipedia Industries for the sector field.
+For example: [Industries](https://en.wikipedia.org/wiki/Category:Industries) -> [Service\ industries](https://en.wikipedia.org/wiki/Category:Service_industries) -> [E-commerce](https://en.wikipedia.org/wiki/Category:E-commerce)

 **One imaginary example:**
 ```json